salvatore-coppola/eclipsecon-2023-tutorial-session/README.md

 ### 1. Data Collection

 We want user to collect data from a simulated device with different sensors.
-In order to do that we will create a DummySenseHAT bundle producing fake sensors data in the same way the real Raspberry SenseHAT does.
+In order to do that we will create a DummySenseHAT bundle producing fake sensor data in the same way the real Raspberry SenseHAT does.
 The user will create a simple wire graph in order to upload data to their Eclipse Kapua account

-This process will show how easy is uploading data to Eclipse Kapua but they will not be used for the training.
+This process will show how easy is to upload data to Eclipse Kapua but they will not be used for the training.

 However those data will be not used for training but a csv file containing the data already prepared, will be supplied to the attendee.